 Active in New York, N.Y.

-Collection Summary: An interview of Scott Burton conducted 1987 May 22-Sept.
-25, by Lewis Kachur, for the Archives of American Art.
+Collection Summary: An interview of Scott Burton conducted 1987 May 22-September 25, by Lewis Kachur, for the Archives of American Art.

 These interviews are part of the Archives of American Art Oral History Program, started in 1959 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.